-Perhaps the hardest thing for beginning editors to feel confident about is when to make the change, and when to query the writer about making the change.
+Perhaps the hardest thing for beginning editors to feel confident about is when to make a change and when to instead query that change.
 Even experienced editors can lose sight of this distinction.

 Developing an editing process